Sean D. Cleary: Early life and education

 Cleary is a third-generation Bismarck resident, he attended St. Mary's Central High School, earned a BS from University of Mary in Bismarck and a Masters in Applied Economics from University of North Dakota in Grand Forks.

 Career

 After college, Sean moved to Washington DC to serve on the staff of U.S. Senator John Hoeven.
 He returned to North Dakota to earn a master's degree in applied economics, later moving home to Bismarck and join the staff of Governor Doug Burgum.

-Cleary worked as a project manager for National Information Solutions Cooperative, a technology company focused on serving rural electric cooperatives and broadband companies.
-He is currently a is as a Grant Writer for the Theodore Roosevelt Medora Foundation.
+Cleary worked as a project manager for National Information Solutions Cooperative, a technology company focused on serving rural electric cooperatives and broadband companies, as well as a Grant Writer for the Theodore Roosevelt Medora Foundation.
+He is currently working at the University of Mary.

 Politics

 Cleary won the Republican primary for the 35th North Dakota State Senate nomination and faced Democratic nominee Tracy Potter in the general election.

 Cleary served as the campaign manager for Julie Fedorchak’s successful U.S. House campaign in 2024.

+Cleary has consistently argued for transparency and growth of the Legacy Fund, North Dakota’s oil and gas reserve fund, saying it should be used for things like “tax relief and investment in essential services.”
+He has supported divesting the fund from companies headquartered in China due to national security concerns, and he has also raised concerns about large bonuses planned to be paid out to staff out of the fund returns.

+He has focused on health care affordability, including successful efforts to limit insulin costs and legislation supporting family caregivers.

 Personal life

 Sean married his wife Amy in 2020.
-They live in Bismarck with their daughter.
+They live in Bismarck with their 2 children.